What is acetabular dysplasia?

 Figure 3: Anatomy of the hip joint, showing Type 2 acetabular dysplasia.
 Cross-section through the middle of the joint.

+Diagnosis is often missed in infants with routine checks.
+There are no clinical tests to diagnose this condition.
+The symptoms and clinical tests can be confused early on with other possible diagnoses and therefore clear diagnosis may take up to 5 years.
 As acetabular dysplasia is a bony problem, medical imaging (usually an Xray) is required to make a firm diagnosis.
 Measurements can be made to determine the degree of dysplasia present.
 Magnetic Resonance Imaging may be used in addition to check if there has been any effect on the health of the joint cartilage and labrum.

 What are the usual symptoms?